iainm342/milestone-4/readme/testing.md

 [Back to Contents](#contents)

 - As a **user**, I want to be able to Edit a review for a product that I have added.
   - If the **user** is logged in and has added the review in question, or a SuperUser, they will see the Edit/Delete pills underneath the review when it is displayed on the Product Detail Page.
 By clicking the Edit Pill, the **user** is redirected to the Edit Review form.
-This form is pre-populated with the review informtion which the **user** can then alter and submit the changes to the DB.
+This form is pre-populated with the review informtion which the **user** can then alter and submit the changes to the DB. **This requirement is deemed as being completed.**
     - Edit Review Pill
       ![Edit Review Pill](https://github.com/iainm342/milestone-4/blob/master/readme/images/testing/edit-review-1.png)
     - Edit Review Form